grafana/loki/CONTRIBUTING.md

 Please document clearly what changed AND what needs to be done in the upgrade guide.

+**NOTE:** A member of the Loki repo maintainers must approve and run the continuous integration (CI) workflows for community contributions.

 ## Setup

 A common problem arises in local environments when you want your module to use a locally modified dependency: